 It’s important to note, neither author completed the entirety of their respective trail though that was their intention.
 Before you start thinking that I assume only a thru-hike is a worthy pursuit, think again.
 I believe anytime spent away from the hectic whirl of everyday life is great.
 However, when people are inspired by a book to hiking a certain long trail (typically the AT because of A Walk in the Woods or the PCT because of Wild) they have the intention of thru-hiking.
 And … thru-hiking the Appalachian Trail is HARD.
 Everyday hard.

 “So, great, the trail is hard.
-What else is it really like?”
+What else is it like?”
 Well, you get to be in nature every day all day.
 You get to see animals in their natural environment.
 On our hike, we saw four bears, two moose, a dozen deer, beavers, raccoons, and more birds than you can imagine.
 Also, we made friends with fantastic people.
 My wife and I are both introverts but there is something about common suffering and shared experiences that bring people together.

 What are the Trail Angels?